PM demands protesters end their siege of the capital’s main terminals.

 Click here for more on the PAD

-“We are ready to defend ourselves against any government’s operations to get us out of those places,” Parnthep Wongpuapan, a protest leader, told The Associated Press.
+“We are ready to defend ourselves against any government’s operations to get us out of those places,” Parnthep Wongpuapan, a protest leader, told the Associated Press news agency.

 “We are going to stay at the airports until Somchai resigns.”

-The European Union had earlier voiced concern over the situation in Thailand, warning that an “anti-constitutional attempt to interfere in the democratic process would have a negative impact” on ties, in a clear reference to speculation of a possible military intervention.
+The European Union has voiced concern over the situation in Thailand, warning that an “anti-constitutional attempt to interfere in the democratic process would have a negative impact” on ties, in a clear reference to speculation of a possible military intervention.

-Nattawut, the government spokesman, said the prime minister had urged the army to stay in its barracks amid rumours of an imminent coup.
+A Thai government spokesman said on Thursday the prime minister had urged the army to stay in its barracks amid rumours of an imminent coup.

 He also denied rumours that Somchai planned to sack Anupong Paochina, the army chief, a day after the general called for the premier to step down and call a snap election to defuse the country’s political crisis.